 / (940) 369-7689

-Since his return to UNT Dr. Sovík has been promoted to the rank of Full Professor, has received UNT's coveted 'fessor Graham award for his "Outstanding Teaching & Dedication to Students," and has been recognized as an "Outstanding Teacher of the Honors College."
+Since his return to the University of North Texas, Dr. Sovík has been promoted to the rank of Full Professor, has received UNT's coveted 'fessor Graham award for his "Outstanding Teaching & Dedication to Students," and has been recognized as an "Outstanding Teacher of the Honors College."

-Dr. Sovík has authored numerous translations, articles, and papers on such disparate topics as university administration and management, the history of music theory, American popular music, technology applied to distance learning, traditional Japanese medicine, and military history and ethics.
-He is a regular participant at international conferences and colloquia with over 80 academic presentations in the United States, Canada, Guatemala, and the Czech Republic, and has presented keynote addresses at such gatherings as the Millennial Conference of Unitas Fratrum Scholars, the Southeast Conference of the College Music Society, and the UNT New Student Convocation.
+Research: Dr. Sovík has authored numerous translations, articles, and papers on such disparate topics as university administration and management, the history of music theory, American popular music, technology applied to distance learning, traditional Japanese medicine, and military history and ethics.
+He is a regular participant at international conferences and colloquia with over 100 academic presentations in the United States, Canada, Guatemala, and the Czech Republic, and has presented keynote addresses at such gatherings as the Millennial Conference of Unitas Fratrum Scholars, the Southeast Conference of the College Music Society, and the UNT New Student Convocation.
 In recognition of his international reputation, in 2013 he was asked to sit as a member of the review board of the Czech Science Foundation.

-Service to the University and to the Community: In 1990 Dr. Sovík founded the on-going student-exchange program between the University of North Texas, the Janáček Akademie of Music & the Performing Arts, Masaryk University, and the Brno Technical College (all of Brno, Czech Republic), and since that time has served as the Director of Central European Studies & Exchanges.
+Service to the University and to the Community: In 1990 Dr. Sovík founded the on-going student-exchange program between the University of North Texas, the Janáček Academy of Music & the Performing Arts, Masaryk University, and the Brno Technical College (all of Brno, Czech Republic), and since that time has served as the Director of Central European Studies & Exchanges.

-As tour director and organist, Dr. Sovík led over two dozen visits to the Czech Republic; these visits provided the opportunity for 1,226 faculty and students to offer 100 academic presentations and, in March 2007, to offer the 100th concert.
+As tour director and organist, Dr. Sovík led 34 visits to the Czech Republic; these visits provided the opportunity for 1,428 faculty and students to offer 162 academic presentations and 117 concerts.
 These tour operations – taking groups to the Czech Republic, Austria, and the Netherlands – have since developed into an independent Texas LLC; tours are offered in March and May and are open to the general public.
 Dr. Sovík's short-term visitors from the Czech Republic have included composers Jindřich Feld, Ivo Medek, and Arnošt Parsch, flautist Arnošt Bourek, and the Children's Renaissance Collegium of the Pavel Křižkovský School for the Performing Arts.

-In Spring 2004 Dr. Sovík coordinated a Texas-wide tour of the Czech historical dance company "Mimi fortunae," made possible through a grant provided by the Czech Educational Foundation of Texas; subsequently, this organization established a substantial endowment to support a "CEFT Residency in Czech Music and Culture" at the University of North Texas.
+In Spring 2004 Dr. Sovík coordinated a Texas-wide tour of the Czech historical dance company Mimi fortunae, made possible through a grant provided by the Czech Educational Foundation of Texas; subsequently, this organization established a substantial endowment to support a "CEFT Residency in Czech Music and Culture" at the University of North Texas.